sunnyStefi/rust-memory-practice/readme.md

   - the variable `a`, that has lost ownership (it was freed), **cannot be used** after the moving of ownership
   - moving of ownership can be avoided using `.clone` &rarr; it creates _deep copies_ inside the heap
+  - Boxes and String (that do not implement Copy), when moved, they seen removed all their permissions (RWO)

 - it can be **DROPPED** with `drop()`
 #### Flow (F)